 Does the university ever allow movies to be filmed on campus?

-Yes.
-The university will consider requests for limited filming on campus by motion picture films or television.
+The university will consider requests for limited filming on campus by motion picture films or television, but because of year-round campus activity, approvals are very limited.
 Contact University Communications at (650) 725-8396 or firstname.lastname@example.org.

 Will the university reserve parking spaces for film crews and professional photographers on campus?

 The reservation of parking spaces is avoided whenever possible.
 Instead, filmmakers and photographers conducting short-term visits to campus are encouraged to purchase “A” parking passes through the Office of Parking and Transportation.
 Although the passes do not guarantee parking spaces, they greatly extend the number of potential parking spaces.
 Filmmakers and photographers should be aware, however, that parking is a tremendous challenge on the Stanford campus for every visitor.

 Can Stanford students take photographs and do filming in the Main Quadrangle and on the Oval for class projects?

 Yes, but they should request permission in advance from University Communications to distinguish themselves from those whose activities are prohibited.
 Community service officers often patrol the Main Quadrangle and Oval areas.
 Students carrying documents indicating prior permission make their jobs easier.